abinash18/EcoCar-Telemetry-Interface/README.md

 # Dash-Board-GUI

-Developing a dashboard display in the Python-Kivy environment.
-The application will be loaded into a RaspBerry Pi and displayed on a touch screen.
+Developing a desktop display to connect to the comms system.